The main question I come across when people are headed to Italy is “Do I need to speak Italian?” “Will they understand me?”

 My own personal experience with the language:

-For the first few years I spoke VERY basic Italian, just enough to get around.
+For the first few years, I spoke VERY basic Italian, just enough to get around.
 But could understand more than I spoke.
-This put me ahead of many other study abroad students so I was able to navigate stores, restaurants, markets a bit better.
+This put me ahead of many other study abroad students so I was able to navigate stores, restaurants, and markets a bit better.
 Though I could get by, I was really hindered in job prospects, intern prospects, and making new Italian friends.
-In hindsight learning improving my Italian earlier would have given me a whole different experience.
+In hindsight, learning to improve my Italian earlier would have given me a whole different experience.
 I am happy with the Italian I did know, I wish I had studied better earlier on.
-I did not feel 100% confident with the language until 5 years of living here, and actually, I still feel iffy on writing and grammar.
-There is definitely no need to speak so perfectly you could address the nation, but knowing enough to get around on your own and to have a polite conversation will really change your experience in Italy for the better.
+I did not feel 100% confident with the language until 5 years of living here, and actually, I still feel iffy about writing and grammar.
+There is definitely no need to speak so perfectly that you can address the nation, but knowing enough to get around on your own and to have a polite conversation will really change your experience in Italy for the better.

 Rosetta Stone is also very good if you have more time to commit to it.
 For books, I recommend Italian for Dummies or Gramm.it.